 The ability to import or export your readings via CSV file so you can share your readings with any professional via email.
 In the case that you are not synced with your provider online or able to share data directly from the app, this tool allows you to share the data with anyone with an email address.

 Secure encrypted API (application program interface): If you’re a health professional and would like your EHR (electronic health record) system to connect your patient data automatically, please contact us.

 SDK (Software Development Kit): We’ve developed a software kit so that we can partner strategically with health companies in order to connect natively to other apps.
-If you have an app and would like to integrate, please contact us.
+If you have an app and would like to integrate it, please contact us.

 The bottom line?
 The Keto-Mojo meter, through accurate measurement and secure data sharing, helps both individuals and providers achieve therapeutic success with the ketogenic diet.
 It’s a tool to track metabolic health over time.